Eelis/GrappleMap/doc/editing.md

 For positions where there *is* a clear top and bottom player, but where the wrong player is currently on top, you can swap the players by swapping the first two lines with the last two lines of the code block.
-There is no need to modify transitions that start/end at the position; when loading the file, the software understands that two positions that differ only in that the players are swapped, are the same position.
+There is no need to modify transitions that start/end at the position; when loading the file, the GrappleMap tools understand that two positions that differ only in that the players are swapped, are the same position.

+### "bidirectional"

+As the name suggests.